Lonami/uniffi-dl/README.md

 Right-click `src/main/kotlin/dev/lonami/uniffidl/Udl.flex` and select "Run JFlex Generator".
 During the first run you will have to select the root of the project itself to download both `idea-flex.skeleton` and `jflex*.jar`.

+(If you remove rules from the grammar you may need to delete the generated folder `gen` before generating the code, otherwise, older, non-working rules may fail to compile.)

 Then it should be possible to run `gradlew buildPlugin` or `gradlew runIde`, or by clicking on the "Play" button of the IDE to run the selected Gradle configuration.